DTJF/libpruio/src/doc/_4_examples.md

   that is connected to some header pins.
 It creates a PruIo instance configured in IO mode and reads input (digital pulse trains) from up to three header pins, see \ref sSecQep for details on QEP feature.
-  Either a real encoder can get connected or the encoder signals can get simulated by PWM output.
-The frequency measurement is running at 25 Hz update rate.
+  Either a real encoder can get connected to the input pins, or the encoder signals can get simulated by PWM output.
+In the example, the frequency measurement is running at 25 Hz update rate.

 \Item{Preparation}